jaspervdj/patat/README.md

 # Slide two

 <!--config:
-patat:
 transition:
   type: slideLeft
   duration: 2
 -->

 Slide two content.
 ```

-Supported transitions:
+Supported transitions `type`s:

- -  `type: slideLeft`: slides the new slide in from right to left.
+ -  `slideLeft`: slides the new slide in from right to left.

     Arguments: